JP9790/iiwa_ros2/README.md

 **NOTE:** The `iiwa_ros2.repos` file contains links to ros2 packages that need to be source-built to use their newest features.

 ## Usage

-:warning: **SAFETY FIRST**:warning:
-*An industrial robot is not a toy and you may harm yourself due to misuse.
-In general it is best practice to test your code at first in simulation and then in low speed (**T1**) mode.
-Before using the robot, make yourself familiar with the safety instructions provided by the KUKA manuals.*

-### On the Robot side:
-**Step 1:** The used drivers allow the communication with the KUKA *iiwa* robot using KUKA's **Fast Robot Interface (FRI)**.
-Therefore, the `Fast Robot Interface Extension` needs to be installed and configured on the robot.

-**HINT:** In the proposed default setup of this package, the robot and the control PC are communicating through FRI on the `KUKA Option Network Interface` (KONI) with the following setup:
-- Robot : `IP = 192.170.10.2`, `SubnetMask = FFFFFF00`
-- Control PC : `IP = 192.170.10.5`, `SubnetMask = FFFFFF00`

-For further instructions concerning the installation and setup of FRI, please refer to KUKA FRI documentation.

-**Step 2:** This step consists in installing the `iiwa_ros2.java` application from the `iiwa_sunrise` directory in the `application` package of your robot Sunrise Project.
-This application allows you to establish a communication with the control PC and initialize one of the following control modes:
-- `POSITION` - position and velocity commands can be passed to the robot and executed, the robot sends its current status
-- `TORQUE` - torque commands can be passed to the robot and executed, the robot sends its current status
-- `MONITORING` - no commands can be passed to the robot, the robot only sends its current status

-**NOTE:** Depending on you application, the following parameters need to be tuned in the application:
-- `INITIAL_POSITION` (default: same as `iiwa_description/config/initial_positions.yaml`) - the initial joint configuration of the robot/
-- `CLIENT_IP` (default: `192.170.10.5`) - IP of the control PC allowed to send data to the robot.
-- `TS` (default: 5ms) - Communication period.
-The robot throws an Error if no data received during the specified period.

-**NOTE:** For torque mode, there has to be a command value at least all 5ms.

-**Step 3:** To control the robot using `iiwa_ros2` execute the application on the robot and select the desired control mode.

-**NOTE:** All security modes (T1, T2, AUTO) are supported.

 ### On ROS2 side:
 The `iiwa_bringup` package contains 3 main launch files: 2 examples and the main driver launcher